twistresources/docker-mysql-phpmyadmin/README.md

     http://192.168.59.103:49161/phpmyadmin.

-or you can jump to this page using:
+By default the username is `root`, with no password.
+Alternatively you can jump to this page using:

     $ db/admin